Stamp Duty Calculator

 Important:

-If you can't sell within 36 months, the 3% surcharge is not refundable.
+If you can't sell within 36 months, the 5% surcharge is not refundable.
 In extreme market conditions, this can be a significant financial burden.
 Consider professional advice before committing to a purchase if your old property is proving difficult to sell.
+For those planning retirement downsizing, the same 36-month window applies.
+Note that in Scotland, different timing rules apply under the Additional Dwelling Supplement (ADS).

 Practical Timeline Examples